about

 Gracyn Blu got her start in classical music, first studying piano and violin before teaching herself guitar and ukulele.
 As a teenager, she began writing original songs while also acting in local theatre productions.
 She went on to complete a Bachelor of Fine Arts in Vocal Performance at Carnegie Mellon University, with minors in Music Technology, Drama, and Music Education, as well as earning a K–12 Music Education teaching certificate.

 Gracyn’s creative journey began the moment she touched a piano at five years old, sparking a lifelong drive to make art.
 A self-described genre-and-gender bender, she has never fit neatly into one box.
-While continuing piano studies for over a decade, she also taught herself a wide array of instruments, from violin to electric guitar, and explored diverse musical styles.
-By age 21, she had already become an award-winning opera singer.
-Though Gracyn had been writing music since childhood, it was after completing her classical degree that she discovered her deepest artistic calling: production and songwriting.
+While continuing piano studies for over a decade, she also taught herself a wide array of instruments, from violin to guitar, and explored diverse musical styles.
+Gracyn started writing music in childhood, and later found her passions about production and songwriting.